 Whisk together the cornmeal, the flour, baking powder, and salt.
 Beat together the egg with the buttermilk the pour it along with the oil into the dry ingredients.
 Stir until smooth then pour the batter into a tall glass or quart-sized jar.

-- Pour 4 inches of oil into a skillet and heat on medium high to 325°F, about 10 minutes.
+Pour 4 inched of oil into a pot and heat on medium high to 325°F, about 10 minutes.
 If you don’t have a thermometer, you can test the temperature by sticking a wooden spoon into the oil.
 If it bubbles around the spoon, it should be ready for frying.

 For the sticks, some people use chopsticks.
 I used sticks designated for candy apples.